I won’t lie—these are all fantastic resources for learning Chinese.

 Check out these seven ways to learn Chinese for free… with resources galore!

 Don’t Break the Bank!
-7 Ways to Learn Chinese for Free (Resources Included)
+7 Ways to Learn Chinese for Free in 2020 (Resources Included)

 1. Use Chinese Apps on the Go

 It’s 2020.
 You don’t need to sit in a classroom to receive a quality education.
 It’s all on your phone!

 You can download free Chinese language-learning apps to learn from your bedroom, the cafe or the car (in the passenger’s seat, of course!).

 You may find just one app that you love, but I would actually encourage you to download two or three.
 This way, you can mix things up if you burn out on one app.
 Plus, depending on which ones you choose, you can download different apps to develop specific language skills.

 You may choose to download apps that are 100% free.
 Or, you can use apps that are free to download and/or have free trials but eventually ask for a membership subscription.
 This gives you a chance to figure out what you like and experience multiple apps.

 If you do decide to sign up for memberships down the road, a few bucks a month is certainly cheaper than a textbook or even one hour with a tutor.

 What’s the best way to learn Chinese?
 Hear and see the language used in everyday life.
 But we can’t all travel to China to immerse ourselves in the language 24/7.